 Grilled Venison Loin with Horseradish Cream Sauce

 - 30 M

 - For the venison loin

 - For the horseradish cream sauce

-- 2. Make a hot fire in a charcoal grill or set a gas grill on high heat.
+Make a hot fire in a charcoal grill or set a gas grill on high heat.

-Flip the venison and cook for 4 to 5 minutes more, again rotating the venison if desired.
-You want to aim for a good, deeply charred outside but a nice and rare inside.
-This ought to happen after just 10 minutes total cooking.
-Transfer to a cutting board and allow to rest for at least 10 minutes while you make the sauce.
+Flip the venison and cook for 4 to 5 minutes more, again rotating the venison if grill marks are desired.
+You want to aim for a good, deeply charred outside but a nice and rare or medium-rare inside.
+Transfer to a cutting board and let it rest for at least 10 minutes while you make the sauce.

 Mix the crème fraîche, horseradish, chives, lemon juice, and zest together in a small bowl and season with salt.

 Thinly slice the loin against the grain, pile it onto plates or a platter, and serve with the horseradish cream sauce.
 Originally published January 28, 2013.